lehzhu/incidentAssistant/README.md

 ## How to Simulate the Replay
 - Ensure `transcript.json` is in the project root.
+- Custom upload of the transcript will be in version 0.3.0-beta

 ## Decisions Made
 - Used Ruby on Rails for fast development with PostgreSQL